home-assistant/home-assistant.io/source/_integrations/watchyourlan.markdown

   type: integer
   default: 8840
 ssl:
-  description: Whether SSL (i.e. https) should be used to access the WatchYourLAN service
+  description: Whether SSL (i.e. HTTPS) should be used to access the WatchYourLAN service
   required: false
   type: boolean
   default: False